dra2020/dra-analytics-app2/README.md

-# DRA Standalone App
+# DRA Analytics App

 ## Overview

-The Dave's Redistricting (DRA) Standalone App is a specialized tool designed to run DRA's partisan analytics algorithms on election profiles without requiring associated DRA maps.
+The Dave's Redistricting (DRA) Analytics App is a specialized tool designed to run DRA's partisan analytics algorithms on election profiles without requiring associated DRA maps.
 This self-contained application provides redistricting analysis capabilities that can be used entirely offline.

 ### Key Features